AI Use Cases/Manufacturing

 The Problem

 Manufacturing HR teams manually screen hundreds of resumes monthly for plant floor roles - CNC operators, quality inspectors, maintenance technicians, shift supervisors - while simultaneously managing compliance documentation tied to ISO 9001:2015 and OSHA recordkeeping.
-Current ATS platforms like SAP SuccessFactors or Oracle HCM lack domain-specific parsing for manufacturing certifications (CNC programming, PLC troubleshooting, forklift licensing, Six Sigma belts) and cannot weight experience against actual production needs tied to OEE targets or upcoming line changeovers.
+Current ATS platforms like SAP SuccessFactors or Oracle HCM lack domain-specific parsing for contract manufacturing certifications (CNC programming, PLC troubleshooting, forklift licensing, Six Sigma belts) and cannot weight experience against actual production needs tied to OEE targets or upcoming line changeovers.
 Recruiters spend 6-8 hours weekly sorting irrelevant applications, delaying time-to-hire for critical roles.

 Revenue & Operational Impact